Do your part to make the most of Amazon Web Services security

 When you host your application in the cloud, you agree to share responsibilities with AWS.
-It’s the job of Amazon Web Services Security to take care of host operating systems, visualization layer, network and physical Security.
-But it’s up to you to secure anything you deploy on the top host operation systems.
+It’s the job of Amazon Web Services Security to take care of host operating systems, visualization layer, network, and physical Security.
+But it’s up to you to secure anything you deploy on the top host operating systems.

 Amazon Web Services Security built-in features